Read the Following Selection

 Types of Properties

-Viscosity—how easily a substance flows.
+How easily a substance flows.
 Imagine pouring a cup of milk and a cup of honey.
 Which will pour out first?
 The milk, of course!
 Viscosity is really about how much a substance resists flowing.
-Honey has higher viscosity than milk because honey resists flowing more than milk does.
+Honey has a higher viscosity than milk because honey resists flowing more than milk does.

 Why is it important to understand the properties of matter?
 People who design products consider the properties of the materials they use.
 For example, if you are going to make sponges or diapers, you will need to consider the absorbency of the materials you use.
 Materials and the products we make from them are all made of matter.